pranavi-gaday/CSI-5460-Project/README.md

 # CSI-5460-Project

-CSI- 5460 Details
+Instruction file

+HEADING : Social Engineering attacks and counter measure using AI

-This file contains all the details on how to download the project files uploaded.
+This file will  contain all the details regarding the research material .

+Group members :
+Pranavi Gaday
+Madhavi Patluri
+Niharika Garimella